Chapter 19.122 RCW

 (4) The safety committee must meet at least once every three months.

-(5) The safety committee may review complaints of alleged violations of this chapter involving practices related to underground facilities.
+(5) The safety committee may review complaints of alleged violations of this chapter involving practices related to underground facilities, except for those complaints relating to damage to pipeline facilities or which involve violations of RCW 19.122.075 or 19.122.090.
 Any person may bring a complaint to the safety committee regarding an alleged violation occurring on or after January 1, 2013.

-(6) To review complaints of alleged violations, the safety committee must appoint at least three and not more than five members as a review committee.
+(6) To review complaints of alleged violations, the safety committee must first receive sufficient evidence that a probable violation occurred.
+Once sufficient evidence has been received, the safety committee must appoint at least three and not more than five members as a review committee.
 The review committee must be a balanced group, including at least one excavator and one facility operator.

-(7) Before reviewing a complaint alleging a violation of this chapter, the review committee must notify the person making the complaint and the alleged violator of its review and of the opportunity to participate.
+(7) Before reviewing a complaint alleging a violation of this chapter, the review committee must provide all complaint forms, materials, and supporting evidence that will be presented or used by the person or company making the complaint, to the alleged violator no less than 30 days prior to the scheduled date of review.
+Both parties must be notified of the review and be provided the opportunity to participate.

 (8) The safety committee may provide written notification to the commission, with supporting documentation, that a person has likely committed a violation of this chapter, and recommend remedial action that may include a penalty amount, training, or education to improve public safety, or some combination thereof.